 As much as MoDOT internal operations can impact the region's air quality, so, too, can our own personal actions.
 For instance, has an extensive car-pooling program in cooperation with Ridefinders and our employees are heavily encouraged to find alternative modes of transportation (especially during the ozone season).
 The ozone forecast is disseminated daily to MoDOT employees, along with tips to improve air quality.
 Then, each individual employee can also positively impact the region in which we live and work.

 3. Traveler Information

 During the ozone forecasting season, MoDOT eight solar-powered portable message boards to display the daily ozone forecast.
 These message boards are also used for traveler information in times of major incidents on the highways to help alleviate congestion.
 Over half of a million motorists daily have the opportunity to view these messages and have the opportunity to positively impact the region's air quality.
-Their locations and average daily traffic numbers are:
+Their locations are: